elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

  * Click on Email Notification from Post Build Actions and enter email addresses to inform when the build breaks

- * Can configure to send separate emails to individuals who’s last commits broke the build
+ * Can configure to send separate emails to individuals who's last commits broke the build

 <img src="../../assets/images/jenkins/3rd-party/Continuous-Integration-With-Jenkins-Post-Build-Email-Notification-25.png" style="width:80%;"/> <!-- {"left" : 0.42, "top" : 5.28, "height" : 3.15, "width" : 16.65} -->